gbif/gbif-api/README.md

 The GBIF API library provides:
  * The model objects used by the GBIF service interfaces and the internal messaging systems
- * Enumerations representing standardized vocabularies (country codes, databased enumerations etc)
+ * Enumerations representing standardized vocabularies (country codes, databased enumerations, etc.)
  * The Java interface definitions for the public GBIF API (note: each implementation is responsible for mapping to the RESTful URL)
  * Utilities to simplify common operations when working with model objects (JSON serialization, filtered iterators etc)